Distributionally Robust Batch Contextual Bandits: Simulation Studies

-In this section, we provide discussions on numerical experiments to justify the robustness of the proposed DRO policy $\hat{\pi}_{\rm DRO}$ in the linear policy class.
-Specifically, Section \ref{sec:numerical_bayes} discuss a notion of the Bayes DRO policy, which is viewed as a benchmark; Section \ref{sec:numerical_linear_class} presents an approximation algorithm to learn a linear policy efficiently; Section \ref{sec:numerical_small} gives a visualization of the learned DRO policy, with a comparison to the benchmark Bayes DRO policy; in Section \ref{sec:numerical_nonlinear}, we study the performance of our proposed estimator, where we learn a linear policy in a non-linear boundary problem.
+In this section, we provide discussions on simulation studies to justify the robustness of the proposed DRO policy $\hat{\pi}_{ \mathrm{DRO}}$ in the linear policy class.
+Specifically, Section \ref {sec:numerical_bayes} discusses a notion of the Bayes DRO policy, which is viewed as a benchmark; Section \ref{sec:numerical_linear_class} presents an approximation algorithm to efficiently learn a linear policy; Section \ref {sec:numerical_full} gives a visualization of the learned DRO policy, with a comparison to the benchmark Bayes DRO policy, and demonstrates the performance of our proposed estimator.